Practical Notebook for Asking AI the Right Way

 2. Code Review

-✅ Review this Python FastAPI code for me.
+Review this code for me.

 [Code]